ShawnMcCool/dev-discussions/index.md

+## Coming Up!

+Ross Tuck, Jesse O' Brien, and Shawn McCool will be talking about command-oriented interfaces and more (command bus, etc) this Friday.
+Come check it out live on [Google Hangouts](https://plus.google.com/events/ccnp38ae1jab80h5h3uhp1811c0)!

 ## About

 Have you ever noticed that there is a wealth of information for beginner developers, but it can be much more difficult to obtain helpful knowledge as you advance?
 Come hang out with us!